 Dyscovered

 The Dyscovered Project supports people with learning differences to get the recognition they deserve for their skills, abilities and enthusiasms, in work,

-This year we moved from our base in Headway Arts and took on an office at CVABV, Blyth where we have held weekly meetings for young people involved in the SpLinter Group.
-We are working towards a north based group in Alnwick.
+This year the programme moved from a base in Headway Arts and took on an office at CVABV, Blyth where weekly meetings for young people took place.
+We also held learning sessions at Cramlington Youth Project and Library.
 The title 'Dyscovered' refers to various syndromes - dyspraxia, dyslexia, dyscalculia and many others that the project describes as SpLDs-specific learning differences.
 Most people with SpLDs have average or above intelligence and have loads to offer in work or enterprise with the right support.

-Dyscovered clients decided that cooking skills were a priority for independent living, and Hala and Amanda ran a series of informal sessions, followed by a group meal at the Point Blyth.

-NCDN supports the SpLinter Group to take a central role in Dyscovered.
-SpLinter members act as voluntary helpers to others in the group who may ask for extra help getting things done online.
-This helps them get experience of working well with people and making a contribution to the group as a whole.

-supported by

-Splinter

-Splinter

-Circula

-Naciones Neuros

-SUPPORTING ACCESS TO WORK FOR PEOPLE WITH SPECIFIC LEARNING DIFFICULTIES AND DISABILITIES
+SUPPORTING ACCESS TO WORK FOR PEOPLE WITH